ye-junzhe/BetterNvim/README.md

 - `:Mason` => Install Lsps(g? for help)
 - All configs in [this folder](./lua/Junzhe/plugins/lsp/)
-- special setup for Rust development using rust-tools
+- Mainly focusing on Rust development

 ### Syntax highlighting